scala/scala3/docs/_docs/reference/contextual/givens.md

 If the name of a given is missing, the compiler will synthesize a name from the implemented type(s).

-**Note** The name synthesized by the compiler is chosen to be readable and reasonably concise.
+**Note:** The name synthesized by the compiler is chosen to be readable and reasonably concise.
 For instance, the two instances above would get the names:

 ```scala
 given_Ord_Int